git town prepend

 Configuration

-If push-new-branches is set, git hack creates a remote tracking branch for the new feature branch.
-This behavior is disabled by default to make git hack run fast.
-The first run of git sync will create the remote tracking branch.
+If push-new-branches is set, git town hack creates a remote tracking branch for the new feature branch.
+This behavior is disabled by default to make git town hack run fast.
+The first run of git town sync will create the remote tracking branch.